compuphase/makedepend/readme.md

 <dt> <code>-h</code> </dt>
 <dd>
+  Help.
 Shows brief usage information for makedepend.
 When verbose output is enabled (see <code>-v</code>), the list of predefined variables is listed too.
 </dd>